-Inventory monetization: Earning revenue within the email channel and high-quality traffic
+Inventory monetization: Earning newsletter revenue and paid-subscribers

-A more traditional strategy for email newsletters is to use them as a direct driver of sales.
-CPG companies, retailers, and B2B-focused businesses find success using newsletters to promote special offers, announce new product offerings, or keep customers informed of unfinished purchases or outstanding order information.
+Another strategy for email newsletters is to use them as a direct driver of sales.
+Retailers, CPG companies, and deal aggregation businesses have found success using their newsletters to promote special offers, announce new product offerings, and keep customers informed of unfinished purchases or outstanding order information.
 DailySale saw a 10.6% conversion rate from their product-focused emails and a 140X return on ad spend when running promotional product retargeting campaigns within their marketing newsletters.